 “Our trained experts help identify and subsequently pack and segregate lab chemicals by DOT hazard class to ensure security and safety during transport and unloading,” explained Matt Logan, JK Senior Account Executive, Commercial Services.

 Such expertise is essential.
 Chemical transport companies must meet meticulous permitting, vehicle marking, driver training, security plan, and emergency response requirements.
-Failure to comply with these and with hazardous chemical classification, packaging, marking, and labeling requirements can result in substantial fines.
+Failure to comply with these requirements along with the transportation of hazardous chemicals and their classification, packaging, marking, and labeling can result in substantial fines.
 DOT can levy criminal penalties up to $250,000 for an individual and $500,000 for corporations.

 You must label every container per HAZMAT regulations and transport each chemical in an appropriate container.
 For example, methyl alcohol ships in stainless steel, while benzene ships in aluminum.
 Select a shipper that transports lab chemicals in containers manufactured to HAZMAT specs, ensures compatibility between chemical and container composition, tracks chemical type previously stored in container to avoid contamination, and adheres to filling limits.

-If available, use the freight elevator to move containerized lab chemicals to the vehicle, otherwise advise others not to board.
-Request a climate-controlled transport vehicle if chemicals are sensitive to temperature.
+If available, use the freight elevator to transport the chemicals that have been containerized to the vehicle, otherwise advise others not to board.
+Request a climate-controlled vehicle for the transportation of chemicals that are sensitive to temperature.
 Once loaded, be sure to inspect the vehicle to ascertain that your transport company cushions and properly secures all containers.

 “In 2022, the top roadside inspection HAZMAT violation was ‘package not secured in vehicle,’” said JK’s Logan, citing recent data from the Federal Motor Carrier Safety Administration.
 “Properly securing containers helps prevent damage during transportation,” he added.